 Needless to say, I wasn’t exposed to fancy dishes like flan.
 And for me, any food that was unfamiliar was automatically…yucky.
 That’s why it’s taken me so long to get on the flan bandwagon.

-Of course, the big question is does the vegan eggnog flan taste like, you know, flan?
+Of course, the big question is does the non-dairy flan taste like, you know, a regular flan dessert?
 Well, if flan is creamy, rich, with hints of nutmeg and caramel, then this vegan flan is spot on!

 Do you need me to repeat myself?
 Because I totally will!
-This flan is:
+This best flan recipe is:

 - riddled with ints of nutmeg